 Even thou our human impact with intensive whaling during the 19th has made a significant dent in their population, modern efforts have more than paid off, and their numbers are recovering.
 The Great Oyster Bay off the Freycinet Peninsula is known throughout the world for its pink granite cliffs and gorgeous white beaches.
 So, if you get exhausted from all the excitement of whale watching, you have a Plan B.

-This area is known as a breeding spot for southern right whales and humpback whales.
+These destinations in Australia are known as a breeding spot for southern right whales and humpback whales.
 When they make their pit stop here, that’s the ideal time to observe and photograph humpback whales, alongside other enormous creatures.

 2. Perth Bay area